albertobsd/ecctools/README.md

 - `urandom` to use the linux device `/dev/urandom`
 - `random` to use the linux device `/dev/random`
 - `openssl` to use the RND build in openssl library
-- `gmp` to use the RND build in gmp library
-- `getrandom` to use the linux kernet funciont getrandom, this may be equivalen to urandom in some kernels
+- `getrandom` to use the linux kernet funtcion getrandom, this may be equivalen to urandom in some kernels
 - `gcrypt` to use RND build in gcrypt library

 example: